-\paragraphbe{Indirect prompt injection and poisoning.} In \textit{indirect prompt injection}, first described by Greshake et al.~\cite{greshake2023not} and otherwise little researched so far, the adversary does not directly interact with the LLM as a user, but instead injects their inputs by manipulating some data, which is then added to the LLM prompt by the victim application and/or its users. \textit{RAG poisoning} attacks are an instance of indirect prompt injection in RAG systems, where the adversary has the additional challenge to ensure that their content is retrieved by the RAG system.
-Zou et al.\cite{zou2024poisonedrag}'s PoisonedRAG adds multiple documents to the database, crafted to make the system generate adversary-chosen responses to specific queries\textemdash see Section~\ref{sec:method_jam} for more details.
+\textit{RAG poisoning} attacks are an instance of indirect prompt injection, where the adversary has the additional challenge to ensure that their content is retrieved by the RAG system.
+Zou et al.'s PoisonedRAG~\cite{zou2024poisonedrag} adds multiple documents to the database, crafted to make the system generate adversary-chosen responses to specific queries\textemdash see Section~\ref{sec:method_jam} for more details.
 Their stated goal is misinformation rather than jamming (denial of service).
-PoisonedRAG adds multiple documents to the database, whereas our attack only adds one, but the adversary could try to use PoisonedRAG for jamming by choosing refusal to answer as the target response, and could also limit themselves to adding just one document to the database.
-We evaluate this attack method in Section~\ref{sec:other_methods}.
+PoisonedRAG adds multiple documents to the database, whereas our attack only adds one.
+That said, the adversary could use PoisonedRAG for jamming by choosing a refusal to answer as the target response and limiting themselves to adding just one document to the database.
+We evaluate this attack method in Section~\ref{sec:oracle_gen}.

 Concurrently and independently of this work, Chaudhari et al.\cite{chaudhari2024phantom} described RAG poisoning attacks for several adversarial goals, including reputation damage, privacy violations, harmful behaviors, and denial of service.
 These attacks are \emph{white-box} and assume that the adversary knows both the embedding model and the LLM used by the target RAG system.
 This assumption rules out many realistic threat scenarios.

 Chaudhari et al.\ construct adversarial documents as concatenations of (i) a white-box-optimized sub-document to ensure that the document is retrieved for queries with a specific trigger word or term; (ii) a white-box-optimized sub-document to increase the likelihood that the system produces a fixed, pre-defined, adversary-chosen output; and (iii) a pre-defined direct instruction to the LLM to produce the desired output (e.g., answer ``I don't know'').
 The authors mention that for many tasks, including denial of service, (iii) is sufficient without (ii).
 By contrast, our method does not require the knowledge of the target embedding or LLM, nor instruction injection, nor fixed, pre-defined outputs.

 Xue et al.~\cite{xue2024badrag} proposed two methods for poisoning RAG systems.
 Both require multiple documents to dominate the results of retrieval.
 These manually crafted documents contain false information or, for the denial-of-service attack, state that the context contains private information.
 Our method uses a single automatically generated blocker document rather than brute-force flooding of the generation context.